Sabin-B-99/AlgoViz/README.md

 That **one credit** needed to pass the semester.

 ## Demo
-A quick demonstration video of the application.
+A quick demonstration video of the application, in its current state.
+(NOTE: Video linked below starts smoothly after 7 seconds.)

 [Demonstration video](https://github.com/Sabin-B-99/AlgoViz/assets/55592534/1a23a71b-a62f-473c-a54b-fa963382bd52)